relacs/makertai/README.md

 The `makertaikernel.sh` script can also be used for testing with the advantage that it writes the test results and the kernel configuration into files.

-It is also possible to run whole test batches automatically.
+The script can also run whole test batches automatically where the RTAI-patched kernel is tested with various kernel parameters and kernels with new configurations are compiled as specified in a batch file (see [Test batches][testbatches] below).

 See
 ```